How to Check Your Credit Card Application Status: Walmart and More

 However, we can’t currently confirm you should use this number for these cards.
 We’ll update this page when we have more information.

 If your application is denied, you can try reaching out to the reconsideration lines mentioned above.
 You can also call the card issuer’s credit services department.
 After you’ve confirmed the application was denied, take these steps:

 Doing a little research before you apply for a credit card can increase your chance of approval.
 Check out your pre-approval status with a few different issuers to see the types of cards you’re likely to qualify for.

 The bottom line is that you’re not out of luck if your application isn’t immediately approved — you may just have to wait a bit, or make your case with a reconsideration call.
 If all that fails, you can still try again later or set your sights on a different credit card.

-The information related to Amazon Business Prime American Express Card, Amazon Business American Express Card, and Lowe's Business Rewards Card, Sears Card®, and Shop Your Way Mastercard®, Walmart Rewards Mastercard®, and Walmart Rewards Card have been collected by Credit Card Insider and have not been reviewed or provided by the issuer or provider of these products.
+The information related to Amazon Business Prime American Express Card, Amazon Business American Express Card, Lowe's Business Rewards Card, Sears Card®, and Shop Your Way Mastercard®, Walmart Rewards Mastercard®, and Walmart Rewards Card have been collected by Credit Card Insider and have not been reviewed or provided by the issuer or provider of these products.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts are accurate and/or questions are answered.